MetaStudioLand/protocol-contracts/docs/tokens/MetaStudioToken.md

 function setTrustedForwarder(address forwarder) external nonpayable
 ```

-Allows Contract&#39;s owner to change the trusted forwarder
+Allows FORWARDER_ROLE granted account to change the `trusted forwarder`

 *should be declared here because we need to protect calls with onlyRole(FORWARDER_ROLE)*